 Implant placement beneath the muscle of the chest offers a few advantages over placement beneath the breast tissue only.
-These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
-Possible disadvantages include need for drainage tubes and elevated pain in the first few days following surgery.
-We will discuss which option may be best for you.
+These include reduced risk of capsular contracture (post-operative tightening around the implant) and, less interference with mammogram examinations.
+We will discuss which options may be best for you.

 What can I expect during my breast augmentation recovery?